 spacers: Use the spacers to create even joints.
 Just plug them in wherever you feel the joint might move, usually at the corners.

 Grout: Grouting is very simple.
-The technique described here is a professional quick way to grout tile.
+The technique described here is a professional quick way to grout tile and make your shed floor tile job look professionally installed.
 Start by cleaning any thinset spots or smears on the tile, especially on the edges where the grout will be.
 If any thinset is showing thru the grout you will not be able to remove it later without scratching or chipping the grout.
 A utility knife works well to scrape thinset off the tile.
 Wipe the tile down to remove any dust or other foreign particles from the tile before grouting.

 mix and spread: Mix the grout according to the instructions on the bag.
 Spread the grout over the joints using the rubber trowel.
 Trowel across the joints at a 45 degree angle to the joint, this help insure that the joint will be filled completely and reduce the chance of leaving voids.
 Don't be too worried about the look of the joint at this point, the next step with the sponge will fine tune the joint appearance.
 Just get the joints filled with the trowel during this step.